-1.4 Chain of command and responsibilities
+1.4 Chain of command and span of control

-a) The chain of command and span of management/control refer to: -
+- a) The chain of command and span of management/control refer to:

 - i.
 Role and functions of a supervisor;

 - ii.
 Communication of orders;

 - iii.
-Unlawful orders;
+Unlawful orders:

 - iv.
 Conflicting orders;

 - v.
 By-passing the chain of command;

 - vi.
 Lateral communication;

 - vii.
 Number of subordinates that supervisors could effectively supervise; and

 - viii.
 Saluting.